Albin78/Pytho_Projects/README.md

 - Helpful to check whether you are healthy or not
 - Can take remdies if you are not healthy

+  # Video Showing the working is also attaced

  It is written using jupyter notebook

 # Code